dlstreamer/dlstreamer/samples/gstreamer/gst_launch/detection_with_yolo/README.md

 ```sh
 pip install ultralytics
 ```
-The samples demonstrate deployment and inference with GStreamer command line tool `gst-launch-1.0` and Intel® DL Streamer components for the following set of models:
+The samples demonstrate deployment and inference with GStreamer command line tool `gst-launch-1.0` and DL Streamer components for the following set of models:

 | Model        | Model Preparation                                                                                         | Model pipeline (model-proc)       |
 | ------------ | --------------------------------------------------------------------------------------------------------- | ----------------------------------|